-- 16 states require providers to give some information about the woman's reason for seeking the procedure.
+- 16 states require providers to give some information about the patient's reason for seeking the procedure.

-- 10 states ask whether the abortion was performed because of a threat to the woman's health or life.
+- 10 states ask whether the abortion was performed because of a threat to the patient's health or life.

 - 7 states ask whether the abortion was performed because of rape or incest.

 - 15 states ask whether the abortion was performed because of a diagnosed fetal abnormality.

-- 9 states ask whether the abortion was performed for other reasons (e.g. the woman's economic or familial circumstances).
+- 9 states ask whether the abortion was performed for other reasons (e.g. the patient's economic or familial circumstances).